Murwillumbah trainer Matthew Dunn is looking...

 The best Caulfield Cup betting tips each year use the Caulfield Cup form guide as the reference point and consider things like the lead-up runs, distance record, jockey, trainer and barrier of the contender.

-Early Caulfield Cup tips include looking at graduates out of the Group 1 Turnbull Stakes (2000m), which produced four Caulfield Cup winners from 2009 – 2015; back proven stayers with a good 2400m or further race record; and watch the international runners in the mix with Admire Ratki (2014) winning for Japan and Duanden (2012) for France in recent editions of the Caulfield Cup.
+Early Caulfield Cup tips include looking at graduates out of the Group 1 Turnbull Stakes (2000m), which produced five Caulfield Cup winners from 2009 – 2017; back proven stayers with a good 2400m or further race record; and watch the international runners in the mix with Admire Ratki (2014) winning for Japan and Duanden (2012) for France in recent editions of the Caulfield Cup.

 Another Caulfield Cup betting tip is to look outside of the favourite.
-Since Master O’Reilly (2007) just one Caulfield Cup favourite has saluted for the punters with New Zealand galloper Mongolian Khan (2015).
+Since Master O’Reilly (2007) just two Caulfield Cup favourites have saluted for the punters with New Zealand galloper Mongolian Khan (2015) and Ciaron Maher’s mare Jameka (2016).

 There are many different ways to bet on the Caulfield Cup.
 While some bets – like the Caulfield Cup exotic bets – may be intimidating for a new punter, there are plenty of standard bets which are easy to understand and easy to place.